pulibrary/tigerdata-app/README.md

 2. Save those updated changes
 3. Download the file as a .CSV file
 4. Copy the downloaded .CSV file to `data` > `user_registration_list.csv`
+5. run SED to remove the ^M from the file `sed -e "s/\r//g" user_registration_list.csv > user_registration_list_production.csv`
-5. Open a PR to check the updated file into version control
+6. Open a PR to check the updated file into version control
-6. Once that PR is merged, release and deploy the code.
+7. Once that PR is merged, release and deploy the code.
 This will automatically run the `load_users.rake` rake task.

 ## Sidekiq